On Deligne's conjecture for Hecke characters: Introduction

 \section{Introduction}

 One of the central problems in number theory is the study of special values of L-functions.
-The celebrated conjecture of Deligne \cite{De79} asserts the rationality of critical values of L-functions attached to pure motives.
-In this paper, we study the Deligne's conjecture for motives associated to algebraic Hecke characters.
-This is recently proved in \cite{Ku24} using the Eisenstein-Kronecker classes constructed in \cite{KS25}.
-We will provide another proof following the strategy sketched by Harder and Schappacher in \cite{HS85}.
+The celebrated conjecture of Deligne \cite{De79} asserts the rationality (up to Deligne periods) of critical values of L-functions attached to pure motives.
+In this paper, we study Deligne's conjecture for motives associated to algebraic Hecke characters.
+This conjecture is recently proved in \cite{Ku24} using the Eisenstein-Kronecker classes constructed in \cite{KS25}.
+We provide another proof following the strategy sketched by Harder and Schappacher in \cite{HS85}.